H3llKa1ser/Homelabbing-Recipes/Secure Multi-Tier Web Application Network Design/Networking/VPN Server.md

 #### 2) Configuration

-Login as root (enter your password)
+Login as root (enter your password) OR run everything with sudo.
+If sudo is not installed, run as root:

     su root

+Then

+    apt install sudo

 Update apt repository